cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 with an encoding problem, in order to allow the rest of the enclosing data items to be encoded without harm.

+## Preferred Serialization

+For some values at the data model level, CBOR provides multiple serializations.
+For many applications, it is desirable that an encoder always chooses a preferred serialization; however, the present specification does not put the burden of enforcing this on either encoder or decoder.

+Some constrained decoders may be limited in their ability to decode non-preferred serializations, e.g., if only integers below 1_000_000_000 are expected in an application, the decoder may be unable to decode 64-bit arguments in integers.
+An encoder that always uses preferred serialization is therefore more universally interoperable (and also less wasteful) than one that always uses 64-bit integers.
+Similarly, a decoder that does not rely on only ever receiving preferred serializations is more universally interoperable;
+it might very well optimize for the case of receiving preferred serializations, though.

+The preferred serialization always uses the shortest form of representing the argument ({{encoding}})); it also uses the shortest floating point encoding that preserves the value being encoded (see
+{{numbers}}).
+Definite length encoding is preferred whenever the length is known at the time the serialization of the item starts.

 ## Canonical CBOR {#c14n}